jpschewe/fll-sw/scoring/docs/terminology.md

 Playoff Brackets
 ----------------

-Playoff brackets are an optional part of the software.
+Playoff brackets are an optional part of a tournament.

-Each playoff bracket contains a group teams that will compete against each other to determine an overall performance winner.
+Each playoff bracket contains a group of teams that will compete against each other to determine an overall performance winner.
 In most cases, the playoff brackets map directly to award groups.
 However at some large tournaments where there is finalist judging an award group will many times be split into two or more playoff brackets.
 These teams will then compete and determine a winner or possibly the top 4 teams.